argilla-io/argilla/argilla-sdk/docs/getting_started/quickstart.md

 ---
-description: Quickstart of the Argilla-python on how to create your first dataset.
+description: Quickstart of Argilla on how to create your first dataset.
 ---

 # Quickstart

 This guide provides a quick overview of the Argilla SDK and how to create your first dataset.

-1. Setting up your Argilla project
-2. Create your first dataset
-3. Add records to your dataset

 ## Setting up your Argilla project